-23. Communicating with District and County or Unitary councillors
+23.Communicating with District and County councillors

-- a An invitation to attend a meeting of the council shall be sent, together with the agenda, to the ward councillor(s) of the South Norfolk District and County Council representing the area of the council. - b Unless the council determines otherwise, a copy of each letter sent to the ward councillor(s) of the South Norfolk District and County Council shall be sent to the ward councillor(s) representing the area of the council.
+- a.
+An invitation to attend a meeting of the council shall be sent, together with the agenda, to the ward councillors of the District and County Council representing the area of the council. - b.
+Unless the council determines otherwise, a copy of each letter sent to the District and County Council shall be sent to the ward councillor(s) representing the area of the council.